-The Parodia genus includes a multitude of showy and easy-to-grow small ball cacti.
-After a reorganization of the genus, the Parodia genus now includes plants that were formerly known as Notocactus, Eriocactus, and Brasilicactus.
-Parodia are native to central South America, where they enjoy somewhat more moisture than most people associate with cacti.
-They are also not full-sun plants, but especially during the summer months of strong sun they appreciate some daytime shade.
+Parodia is a genus that includes a multitude of showy and easy-to-grow small spherical cacti.
+After a reorganization of the genus, Parodia now includes plants formerly known as Notocactus, Eriocactus, and Brasilicactus.
+Parodias are native to central South America and enjoy more moisture than most people associate with cacti.
+They are also not full-sun plants, but they appreciate some daytime shade during the summer months of intense sun.

-Older plants will frequently produce flowers in yellow, red, orange, or pink, depending on the species.
-Overall, these are easy and excellent beginning cacti.
+Depending on the species, older plants will frequently produce yellow, red, orange, or pink flowers.
+Overall, these are easy and excellent cacti for beginners.

-Light: Parodia typically don’t like direct afternoon sunlight and should be in partial shade through the hottest hours.
+Light: Parodias typically do not like direct afternoon sunlight and should be in partial shade through the hottest hours.
 They can take direct sunlight in the morning and afternoons.

-Water: Throughout the growing season (spring and summer) provide regular water to keep the potting soil lightly moist.
-In the winter, cut back watering and let the soil almost dry between waterings, but do not let it completely dry out.
+Water: Provide regular watering throughout the growing season to keep the potting soil slightly moist.
+In the winter, cut back watering and let the soil dry between waterings.

 Soil: A rich, fast-draining cactus mix is ideal.